Fragmented PostgreSQL Infrastructure

 4. Reliability

-Impact: Inconsistent configurations and patch levels across database components can lead to unpredictable behavior and system crashes, reducing the overall reliability of the system.
-Fragmented maintenance and backup strategies can also lead to data inconsistencies and restoration issues.
+Impact: Inconsistent configurations and patch levels across database components can result in unpredictable behavior and system crashes, ultimately reducing overall system reliability.
+Furthermore, fragmented maintenance and backup strategies may cause data inconsistencies and create restoration challenges, further impacting system stability.

 Mitigation:

-- Implement a unified backup strategy that ensures all parts of the database are backed up in sync.
+- Additionally, implement a unified backup strategy to ensure all parts of the database are backed up in sync, minimizing the risk of data inconsistencies.

 5. Data Security

-Impact: A fragmented security setup, where different parts of the database follow different security protocols, can create vulnerabilities.
-Inconsistent application of security updates, configurations, and access controls can lead to breaches and data leaks.
+Impact: A fragmented security setup, where various parts of the database follow different protocols, can create significant vulnerabilities.
+Moreover, inconsistent application of security updates, configurations, and access controls increases the risk of breaches and data leaks.

 Mitigation: